AhmedSaad5/AhmedSAad5/README.md

 </p>

 - 🏢 I'm a Software Engineer
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a IS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with HTML, CSS, JavaScript, jQuery, Bootstrap, C#, LINQ, Entity Framework, MVC, Web API, and Angular.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.